 The bulk of the portfolio tracks the proprietary ER30 Total Return Index, a concentrated collection of growth-oriented companies spanning sectors such as technology, industrials, healthcare, communications, financials, and consumer discretionary.
 What has attracted most investor attention, however, is the ETF's substantial private-company allocation.

-As of early June, 2026, SpaceX represented 13.3% of assets, making it by far the largest SpaceX allocation among publicly traded ETFs.
-The exposure is achieved through a SPV, a legal entity designed to hold private shares on behalf of investors.
+As of late June 2026, SpaceX accounted for 17% of assets, making it one of the largest allocations to SpaceX among publicly traded ETFs.
+The exposure was initially achieved through an SPV, a legal entity designed to hold private shares on behalf of investors.
 In addition to SpaceX, the ETF also holds shares of privately held defense contractor Anduril.